by Ross Turchaninov, MD, B. Prilutsky, LMT

 ‘…it still remains that early lactic acid removal from the muscle may be advantageous to improve athletic performance…’

-To save readers time we will use one of the most comprehensive reviews on this subject published in Sports Medicine (Cheung, et al., 2003).
+To save readers’ time, we will use one of the most comprehensive reviews on this subject published in Sports Medicine (Cheung et al., 2003).
 Let us quote part of the article which addresses the lactic acid theory:

 “This fallacy (i.e., lactic acid theory, JMS) has been around for years, even though it lacks any basis in fact.
-The lactic acid isn’t direct cause of the soreness”.
+The lactic acid isn’t the direct cause of the soreness”.

 1. Muscle Damage Theory (Hough, 1902)